emberjs/rfcs/text/0000-handlebars-strict-mode.md

 ## Motivation

 Ember has been using Handlebars since it was released 7 years ago (!).
-Over time, we have evloved, adapted and in some case repurposed the Handlebars language significantly (remember "context-shifting" `{{#each}}`?).
-This RFC propose to provide a "strict mode" opt-in to remedy some of Handlebars' design decisions that we have come to regret over the years, or are otherwise not a good fit for Ember.
+Over time, we have evolved, adapted and in some case repurposed the Handlebars language significantly (remember "context-shifting" `{{#each}}`?).
+This RFC proposes to provide a "strict mode" opt-in to remedy some of Handlebars' design decisions that we have come to regret over the years, or are otherwise not a good fit for Ember.
 We believe this will make the Handlbars language easier to learn, understand and implement, as well as enable better tooling to support